Bigger bang for the charitable buck

 Giving to a Donor-Advised Fund

-This is a powerful option that is becoming more popular.
+This is a powerful option that is becoming more popular and can be useful for investors choosing to “bunch” deductions every other year.

 A donor-advised fund lets an individual make an irrevocable contribution to a special managed account set up through a mutual fund family or brokerage firm.
 The contributions are tax-deductible in the year they’re made, and the donor can delay when to distribute assets from the fund to qualified charities.